Buy property in Spain with confidence — and without the horror stories

 Step 4: Legal due diligence — the most important step

-BMC’s due diligence process covers the following:
+BMC’s due diligence covers:

 Nota Simple (Land Registry extract)